111 W. 44th Street,

 In 1987 the Belasco Theatre was given Landmark designation by the New York Landmarks Preservation Commision which cited both the exterior & interior of the theatre.
 The theatre was renovated in 2010.

 In October 2019 it was announced that the Belasco Theatre would be leased to Netflix for a month from November 1 to December 1, to showcase the new Martin Scorsese movie “The Irishman” starring Robert De Niro, Al Pacino & Joe Pesci.
 The movie had premiered on September 27, 2019 as part of the New York Film Festival.
+For the movie, Netflix installed a projection booth at the rear of the orchestra seating, an 18x32ft wide screen, and surround sound on all three levels of the auditorium.

 Just login to your account and subscribe to this theater